-Transfers into and out of level 3 are primarily due to the availability and observability of market data.
-In the year, there was overall a greater availability of current prices to support the fair value of certain debt and asset-backed securities which resulted in a net amount of £4.3 million in financial assets being moved out of level 3.
+Transfers into and out of level 3 in the year were primarily due to the availability and observability of market data.
+In the year, there was a net amount of £31.8 million in financial assets being moved into level 3.
+This was largely due to a reduction in market liquidity and observability across a small number of mortgage-backed securities and CLOs.